kkevn/ScoreStore/README.md

 * Friends list to compare scores with
   * [ ] ability to add friends

-*This project is in early stages and a work in progress*
+:warning: *This project is in early stages and a work in progress* :warning:

 ---